junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Sam and I were looking for the 'Messager of God', and we found him in Colorado."
 Dean sips his fresh coffee and starts.

-"Metatron?"
+"Messager of God, you mean Metatron?"
 Cas clarifies, sipping his share of coffee too.

 "Yeah, yeah, that's the son-of-a-bitch's name.
 And... he tricked me into a curse."
 Dean finds his courage draining fast just as he approaches the difficult part.
 The part that actually means something.
 The part that's his biggest revelation and biggest fear.
 And here he is, sitting opposite Cas, about to tell him.
 He puts both his hands around the coffee cup, letting the coffee's temperature warm his palms, but his hands are still freezing cold.